Search

 Step 1: Install CE.SDK Engine#

-To use CE.SDK in headless mode within a Svelte project, install the @cesdk/engine npm package:
+To use CE.SDK in headless mode within a Svelte project, install the engine package.
+Use your project’s package manager to run the following command in your project’s root directory:

 Terminal window